GNUnet 0.20.0

 static struct GNUNET_CONTAINER_MultiPeerMappeers

-All of our friends, all of our current neighbours and all peers for which we have HELLOs.
+All of our current neighbours and all peers for which we have HELLOs.
 More...

 static struct GNUNET_STATISTICS_Handlestats